StepinSilence/IFIB/README.md

 # Intensity-free Integral-based Learning of Marked Temporal Point Processes

-This is the codebase for paper [Intensity-free Integral-based Learning of Marked Temporal Point Processes].
+This is the codebase for paper [Intensity-free Integral-based Learning of Marked Temporal Point Processes]().

 ### Directory Structure